-Due to a previous change in the method administration of the TIMF program was tracked, actual costs for FY 2017-18 were not invoiced.
-This amount will be invoiced in fiscal year 2018-19 after the ongoing review of TIMF Administration budgeting processes is finalized.
+Due to a previous change in the method administration of the TIMF program was tracked, actual costs for FY 2016-17 and FY 2017-18 were not invoiced.
+This amount reflects the invoicing of all administration covering the three-year period beginning with FY 2016-17 and ending with FY 2018-19.